Quasi-factorization and Multiplicative Comparison of Subalgebra-Relative Entropy: Applications

 \subsection{Finite Groups and Transference}

 A common form of conditional expectation is

-where $d g$ is taken over the Haar or invariant measure on group $\G$, $\pi(\G)$ is a unitary representation in some Hilbert space, and $\ad_u(X) := u X u^\dagger$ for any unitary $u$ and matrix $X$.
-Groups may induce collective channels as considered in \cite{bardet_group_2021}.
-We build on a simplified version of some ideas from that paper and \cite{gao_fisher_2020}.
+where $\G$ is a finite group, $\pi(\G)$ is a unitary representation in some Hilbert space, and $\ad_u(X) := u X u^\dagger$ for any unitary $u$ and matrix $X$.
+Since this conditional expectation is self-adjoint with respect to the trace, we need not distinguish between $\E_{\G}$ and its adjoint.
+Groups may induce collective channels as considered in \citen{bardet_group_2021}.
+We build on a simplified version of some ideas from that paper and \citen{gao_fisher_2020}.

-When a quantum channel is a convex combination of unitaries, we may rewrite the channel as taking a hidden input that weights these unitaries.
-Let $\Phi$ be a quantum channel of the form